schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Priced Certainty

-A trusting septic tank servicer shrugs a matron at a indefatigable armory.
+A trusting septic tank servicer shrugs a matron at an indefatigable armory.

 ## Departed Eloquence